|

 --summary-syscall-overhead=overhead

-This is useful for overriding the default heuristic for
+This is useful for overriding the default heuristic, which

-timing system calls using the -c option.
-The accuracy of
+when timing system calls with the -c option.
+The accuracy

-the heuristic can be gauged by timing a given program run
+of the heuristic can be gauged by timing a given program

 accumulated system call time to the total produced using